jedi4ever/veewee/doc/contribute.md

-# Contribute or Improving a Veewee Template
+# Contribute or Improving a Veewee Templates

 If you have a setup working, share your 'definition' with me.
 That would be fun!